VishnuKeeriyat/California-Housing-Price-Prediction/README.md

-Here's a polished **README.md** for your GitHub repository, tailored to impress recruiters by highlighting your work and its relevance:

----

 # California Housing Price Prediction using XGBoost

 This project uses the **California Housing dataset** to predict median housing prices in California neighborhoods.
 The workflow demonstrates skills in data analysis, visualization, feature engineering, and building a regression model using **XGBoost**, one of the most powerful and efficient machine learning algorithms.